 Recruiting new human beings to liven up a loss-making commercial enterprise line is like portray pass-faster stripes on an antique banger.
 It doesn’t make the auto move any faster, and the stripes soon lose their luster.
-All too often, vibrant stars in a successful enterprise come to be fading stars after they switch to a failing one.
+All too often, vibrant stars in a successful enterprise become fading stars after switching to a failing one.
 The traders and analysts recruited at inflated salaries have now not brought approximately the resurrection of the funding bank.
 They have certainly feed it masses of cash.

-Firstly, the Sword of Damocles placing over humans’ jobs do not exactly encourage them to do whatever extra effective than locating any other process.
+Firstly, the Sword of Damocles placing over humans’ jobs does not encourage them to do whatever is more effective than locating any other process.
 Even though the cuts gained’t officially be decided till July 7, personnel in the U.S. And Asia are already preparing for severance.
 They are polishing their CVs and ordering the card packing containers they may want to clear their desks.
-Any hope there ever turned into of turning around the funding bank died the moment the Chief Executive, Christian Sewing, indicated there would be a big team of workers cuts.
+Any hope there ever turned into turning around the funding bank died the moment the Chief Executive, Christian Sewing, indicated there would be a big team of workers cuts.
 Why could everybody bother to earn any money for an organization that intends to sack them?

-It may be that something referred to as “Deutsche Bank” will still exist in two decades’ time.
+It may be that something referred to as “Deutsche Bank” will still exist in two decades.
 But I suspect it would be a retail and company bank primarily serving the German marketplace.
 As the Financial Times mentioned in 2017, this is what it was, before its fateful dalliance with American-fashion investment banking.
-Of direction, this isn’t always what the cutting-edge control is telling shareholders, and neither is it what the contemporary shareholders need to listen.
+Of direction, this isn’t always what the cutting-edge control is telling shareholders, and neither is it what the contemporary shareholders need to listen to.
 They want the return of Deutsche Bank as it turned into in its golden years – an incredibly profitable, giant widespread financial institution with a worldwide footprint.
-But I worry that except the control abandons medieval medicine and embraces twenty-first century era, what they’ll turn out to be with is the Deutsche Bank of longer in the past – a quiet, sleepy little German financial institution.
+But I worry that except the control abandons medieval medicine and embraces the twenty-first-century era, what they’ll turn out to be with is the Deutsche Bank of longer in the past – a quiet, sleepy little German financial institution.